-The hospice has run into hard times financially and music therapy along with art therapy, the Creative Therapies Department, has had to be cut.
+The hospice has run into a difficult financial period and music therapy along with art therapy, the Creative Therapies Department, had to be cut.
 However, Towersey stepped in and music therapy has continued at Rowcroft.

-Towersey is embarking on a campaign to raise the funds to keep the 2 days a week music therapy post going.
-The plan is to do this for 2 years at which point the hospice has expressed the intention of taking over the funding once again.
+Towersey embarked, at the beginning of 2017, on a campaign to raise funds to maintain the 2 days a week music therapy post.
+The plan is to fund the post for 2 years at which point the hospice has expressed the intention of taking over the funding once again.

-Following a successful crowdfunding campaign run during February 2017 along with donations from other sources, more the £16,000 has been raised and the post is secure for until March 2018.
+Following a successful crowdfunding campaign run during February 2017 along with donations from other sources, more than £16,000 has been raised.
+We have, very recently, received a very generous